 1. Paying More Attention to PR Weight than to Nutrition

 Who can blame them?

 A PR snatch is way sexier than last night’s chicken, broccoli, and sweet potato dinner.

-Unfortunately, that initial newbie phase of PRing just walking through the door passes.
+Unfortunately, that initial newbie phase of PRing every week quickly slows down and then grinds to a halt.
 When it does, paying more attention to your snatch than to your post workout meal leads to an overwhelming sense of frustration over your lack of progress.